A game-theoretic reading of Batman: The Dark Knight

 The homo economicus would rush to the button in the hope of blowing up the other boat first.
 This is what Joker would like to prove, his hypothesis.
 But our unfortunate players ponder over the question, in what becomes a strange voting game of what shall be done by whom.
 In what seems like an argument defending Joker’s thesis, the non-prisoners boat starts declaring that maybe they should consider the prisoners worthier of being blown up.
 The balance of justice seriously weighs on their side, so that sounds like a reasonable option.
 Meanwhile, on the other boat, in a typical Hollywood moment, one of the prisoners takes the remote and throws it out to the water.
 If the non-prisoners decide to push the button, they would get to live, according to the rules.
 If they don’t, nobody will.
 But their odds have never been better.

 But oh! the irrationality.
 Again, again defying all logic and theory and infuriating a Joker who probably thought his masterful proof of his hypothesis would get him at least a publication in Science, the non-prisoners find themselves unable to push the button.
 Even though it’s a dominant strategy!
 So frustrating.

 Some concluding words

-The Dark Knight is often seen along the lines of the Good vs. the Evil.
+The Dark Knight is often seen along the lines of the Good vs. the Evil, and how these lines blur all too easily.
 Here we offer an alternative explanation, that of the Irrational (or the human) and the Rational.
 Interestingly enough, another notion of game theory dubbed Price of Anarchy seeks to quantify the gap between a situation where every player is solely concerned with her own well-being, and a situation where the Social Welfare as a whole is maximised.
 The Joker would very much like to give literal meaning to this Price of Anarchy, letting the selfish actions of his unwilling subjects develop to their (theoretical) conclusion: chaos.
 But you can always count on our decidedly irrational penchants to perturb the show…